marcogrecopriolo/guglielmo/README.md

 ![settings screen](/images/settings.png)

-Currently there are 5 tabs, controlling
+Currently there are 6 tabs, controlling

+- presets
 - the UI interface
 - remote control settings
 - the sound output